suzhenming/Creel-Bus-route-and-Aerial-access-evaluation/README.md

 This software is built for the manuscript "the Evaluation of Bus-route and Aerial-access Methods for Great Lakes Recreational Fisheries Surveys"
 by:

- Dr. Zhenming Su
+ Dr. Zhenming Su,
- Institute for Fisheries Research
+ Institute for Fisheries Research,
  Michigan Department of Natural Resources
-      and University of Michigan
+      and University of Michigan,
  ANN ARBOR, MI 48100

  Email: suz@michigan.gov

  Early versions of this software was built for the research paper: